Cabramatta: British colonisation

-It developed a close community relationship with neighbouring Canley Vale, and until 1899, they shared a common municipality.
+Post WW2 immigration

 In 1948, Cabramatta's local government merged with the neighbouring City of Fairfield, and today remains governed by the Fairfield City Council.
 It evolved into a Sydney suburb in the mid 20th century, partly as the result of a major state housing project in the nearby Liverpool area in the 1960s that in turn swallowed Cabramatta.
 The presence of a migrant hostel alongside Cabramatta High School was decisive in shaping the community in the post-war period.
 In the first phase, large numbers of post-war immigrants from Europe passed through the hostel and settled in the surrounding area during the 1950s and 1960s.
 They satisfied labour demand for surrounding manufacturing and construction activities, and eventually gave birth to a rapidly growing population in the late 1960s and early 1970s.
 The entrepreneurs were developing local enterprises.

 In the 1980s, Cabramatta and the surrounding Fairfield area was characterised by a diversity of Australian-born children having migrant parents.
 Cabramatta High School was statistically the most diverse and multicultural school in Sydney, and a study showed that only 10% of children had both parents born in Australia.
 While many other parts of Sydney had their particular ethnic flavour, Cabramatta was something of a melting pot.

 During the 1980s, many of these migrant parents and their children – now young adults – were to settle and populate new housing developments in surrounding areas such as Smithfield and Bonnyrigg that were, until that time, market gardens or semi-rural areas owned by the previous generation.
 In the 1960s and 1970s, the migrant hostel – along with its peer in Villawood – hosted a second wave of migration: this time from south-east Asia as a result of the Vietnam War.
 During the 1980s, Cabramatta was transformed into a thriving Asian community, displacing many of the previous migrant generation.
-The students of Cabramatta High School represented all manner of people with Asian or European descent.
-The bustling city centre of Cabramatta could have been confused with the streets of Saigon.
+The students of local Cabramatta High School represented all manner of people with Asian or European descent.
 By the early 1980s migration to Cabramatta declined, and as a result the migrant hostel and its many hundreds of small empty apartments lay prey to vandalism.
-Only the language school remained: it continued to teach English as a Second Language into the early 1990s, until the entire hostel site was demolished and redeveloped into residential housing.
+Only the language school remained: it continued to teach English as a Second Language, until the entire hostel site was demolished and redeveloped into residential housing.
 A walk through the hostel before its demolition would have revealed closed and boarded-up corrugated iron buildings once home to kitchens, washing facilities, administration and so forth.
-Drug activities began from the early 1990s (to late) as drug addicts and troublemakers were drawn to the area.
-However, since 2002, the problems have receded after an anti-drug crackdown was enforced by NSW State Parliament.